 (3) Be reviewed and updated, at intervals specified in the plan, by the attending provider, the medical director or physician designee and IDG.
 These reviews must be documented; and

-(4) Include an assessment of the consumer's needs and identification of the services including the management of discomfort and symptom relief.
-It must state in detail the scope and frequency of services needed to meet the consumer's and family's needs.
+(4) Include an assessment of the individual's needs and identification of the services including the management of discomfort and symptom relief.
+It must state in detail the scope and frequency of services needed to meet the individual's and family's needs.

-(P) Designate a registered nurse to coordinate the implementation of the plan of care for each consumer.
+(P) Designate a registered nurse to coordinate the implementation of the plan of care for each individual.

-(Q) Assure that care is coordinated for consumers enrolled in an HCBS waiver program.
-A collaborative effort must occur between the hospice case manager and the waiver case manager or the service and support administrator (SSA) as applicable to maintain a continuum of the overall care provided to the consumer.
+(Q) Assure that care is coordinated for individuals enrolled in a home and community based (HCBS) waiver program.
+A collaborative effort must occur between the hospice case manager and the waiver case manager or the service and support administrator (SSA) as applicable to maintain a continuum of the overall care provided to the individual.

 (1) Case management of hospice services shall be provided by the hospice case manager in accordance with this chapter;